Guri-cccc/EE405A-2023-F1-simulation/README.md

     pip2 install --user cython

+We checked that Cython version 0.29.24 is compatible.
+Try installing with

+    pip2 install --user cython==0.29.24

+If you have problem installing with

+    ./compile.sh

+in the next step
 There are two methods for installing the particle filter; with GPU support and without GPU support.
 We recommend using the package with GPU support, but leave the decision to you.

 **Installing with GPU Support**